Information Collected Automatically when Users Surf the GPO Website

 Copyright Status Notice

-Unless specifically stated otherwise, all information on the U.S. Government Printing Office (GPO) website is in the public domain, and may be reproduced, published or otherwise used without GPO's permission.
+Unless specifically stated otherwise, all information on the U.S. Government Publishing Office (GPO) website is in the public domain, and may be reproduced, published or otherwise used without GPO's permission.

 Some photographs in major banners and navigation headings are commercially licensed and cannot be reproduced, published or otherwise used.